Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 In an academic setting, this type of writing is used in essays, journals, or portfolios where individuals are asked to reflect on their learning experiences or professional development critically.

-What’s the Purpose of Reflective Writing?
+What’s the Purpose of Writing a Essay Reflection?

 • Be clear about what type of reflective writing you’re doing—you might need to explain what kind of reflection you’re doing at the start of your paper (e.g., personal reflection vs. academic reflection).